 This policy sets out how people's circumstances are assessed when applying for housing.
 A banding system, made up of three bands, is used to assess and prioritise housing need.
 All applicants receive information to advise them how to search for a property through the scheme, which is called Homemove.
-Available properties with Local Authorities and Registered Providers are advertised and applicants can use different methods to express their interest in the properties they want.
+Available properties with Registered Providers are advertised and applicants can use different methods to express their interest in the properties they want.
 This is referred to as 'bidding' and full details of the 'bidding' process are explained later in this policy.

-2.1 Statement on choice
+2.1 Statement of choice

-All applicants eligible to join the Register of Housing Need (see Section 3 of this policy) can exercise choice over the part of the Borough/District in which they wish to reside.
+All applicants eligible to join the register of housing need (see Section 3 of this policy) can exercise choice over the part of the Borough/District in which they wish to reside.
 Applicants are able to apply their preferences by bidding for the properties they want.
-However, all properties are let by a Local Authority or Registered Provider on the basis of household size and any other proven specialist requirements, e.g. a proven medical need for ground floor accommodation.
+However, all properties are let by a Registered Provider on the basis of household size and any other proven specialist requirements, e.g. a proven medical need for ground floor accommodation.